Angle Icon

 Freed’s ambient clinical intelligence platform follows strict HIPAA‑compliant pipelines.
 Learn more about ambient clinical intelligence and how it safeguards patient data.

-The future trajectory: Ambient AI as a strategic clinical partner
+The future trajectory: ambient AI as a clinical partner

 “A couple generations from now, physicians will practice differently in ways we can’t even fully imagine today.”